ClementTsang/bottom/docs/content/index.md

 !!!
 Warning

-    Some areas of this documentation are still in progress.
+    Some areas of this documentation are still in progress and may be missing details.
 Feel free to suggest/contribute changes!

 ## Installation